Mandy10k/Calculator/README.md

 - **js/:** Contains `script.js` for calculator functionality.
 - **index.html:** HTML file for the calculator interface.

+## Deployed Website

+The project is also deployed as a website.
+You can access it [here](https://mandy10k.github.io/Calculator/).

 ## Contributing

 If you'd like to contribute to the Calculator App, please follow the Contribution Guidelines in the [CONTRIBUTING.md](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) file.